coreos/docs/os/using-environment-variables-in-systemd-units.md

 It is impossible to use scripts in Environment directive.
 So you can not dynamically define Environment, i.e. this doesn't work `Environment=/usr/bin/curl http://example.com/something`.
 When you need to update your environment values dynamically you can combine systemd service unit and EnvironmentFile directive.

-For example in CoreOS `flanneld.service` unit file creates `/run/flannel_docker_opts.env` environment file which is used by `docker.service` unit to configure Docker use flannel interface.
+For example in Container Linux, `flanneld.service` unit file creates `/run/flannel_docker_opts.env` environment file which is used by `docker.service` unit to configure Docker use flannel interface.
 You can use similar example in your containers' unit files:

 ```
 cat fleet_machines.service